-An important goal of the presented approach is to produce e-services through local value webs that are economically sustainable.
+An important goal of the presented approach is to get to e-services through local value webs that are economically sustainable, also under highly resourceconstrained conditions such as in sub-Saharan Africa.

 Consequently, a sign of success (and an external validation) is where other parties (such as commercial entities) consider the e-service as useful and viable.
-There are a few indicators for this.
-The Foroba Blon e-service was used by Al Jazeera for monitoring the presidential elections in Ghana and Kenya.
-The Foroba Blon service has won the Innovation Contest 2011 from the International Press Institute 15.
+The key user of the service, Radio Sikidolo in Konobougou, Mali, has used the Foroba Blon system with 50 village reporters, to make radio programs and broadcast reports from neighboring villages.
+Moreover, the Foroba Blon e-service was used by Al Jazeera for monitoring the presidential elections in Ghana (2012) and Kenya (2013).
+The Foroba Blon service has won the News Innovation Contest 2011 from the International Press Institute 12.